zzhao-ext-aa/jd_spider/README.md

       /tutorial/tutorial/

-3.Make sure your python path is correct. if not, run belowed command
+3.Make sure your python path is correct. if not, run following command

       export PYTHONPATH=$(pwd)